Chart Color Schemes

 Pendle Hill - Girraween has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 15 projects that are expected to impact this area.
-Notable projects include Westmead Health Precinct Redevelopment, Integrated Mental Health Complex Westmead, M4 Smart Motorway, and Toongabbie Bridge and Wentworth Avenue Upgrade.
-The following list details those projects deemed most relevant.
+The local infrastructure's performance is significantly influenced by changes to it.
+AreaSearch has identified 15 projects that could impact the area.
+Notable ones include Westmead Health Precinct Redevelopment, Integrated Mental Health Complex Westmead, M4 Smart Motorway, and Toongabbie Bridge and Wentworth Avenue Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.